Hounfor/The-Big-Deal-Add-On/README.md

 – Updated mod.json for CAC-C in the appropriate version, compatibility patch for Solaris 7, emergency files and info for manual input.

+Special thanks to Kierk for providing the Expansion Pack resources.

 # FAQ:
 – I installed this mod and it doesn't work!